 What types of things might exist "can in no way be construed a priori by human thought."
 Structural principles should never be used to restrict possibilities.
 They are difficult to discover because of their immense variety of application and because we can never know them a-priori.
 Certainly, we should always be wary of saying, for example, "Metal cannot fly" since humanity might one day discover aircraft or an extremely dense gas.

 To make such a proposal robs the notion of type laws of all its meaning and usefulness except as a dogma.
-And, since we cannot use type laws to predict a priori what types are possible, there seems little point in using it.

 This approach might not enable us to come up with a universally valid definition of any given entity type, that has a claim upon all people, whatever their purpose or culture.
 But it does at least provide a basis for very useful classifications to be made within a given human culture or purpose, such as a library in a British town or university.

 Maybe this might be a little help.
 I have often wondered why Dooyeweerd spoke of individuality structures, while he is not having the concrete individual thing in mind but the structure of a (kind of) thing.
 I may have found an answer to his question though.
 The individuality structure does account for a thing to be an individual of a certain kind, not just a member of this kind.